CryptoGuardOSS/cryptoguard/README.md

 ## Disclaimer

-##### Octopus is a research prototype under GNU General Public License 3.0
+##### CryptoGuard is a research prototype under GNU General Public License 3.0

- Copyright © 2018 Octopus
+ Copyright © 2018 CryptoGuard

  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.